Axobot-org/Axobot/README.md

 - search for Minecraft game elements: blocks, entities, advancements, commands...
 - search for a book and manage your library

-and many other things, which the list is constantly evolving
+and many other things, which the list is constantly evolving.

+Current available languages are French, English, German, Finnish and Lolcat.

 ## Support and contact